3I/ATLAS: Third Interstellar Intruder

 DISCOVERY AND TRAJECTORY

 Discovered on July 1, 2025, by the NASA-funded Asteroid Terrestrial-impact Last Alert System (ATLAS) telescope in Río Hurtado, Chile, 3I/ATLAS wasn't just another rock tumbling from the Oort Cloud.
 Its hyperbolic trajectory – a mathematical fingerprint of extrasolar origin – screamed "outsider."
 Pre-discovery images pushed its trail back to mid-June, but the dense star fields of the Galactic Center likely hid it longer.
-By early October, it had swung perilously close to Mars, only to vanish behind the Sun from Earth's view.
-As of today, October 13, it's hurtling toward perihelion on October 29, just 203 million kilometers from the Sun – a scorching rendezvous that could either illuminate its secrets or tear it apart.
+It passed perihelion on October 29, 2025, and survived intact.
+Through March 2026 it is outbound past Earth’s neighborhood, with professional and amateur campaigns still pulling signal from the coma.

 KEY MILESTONES: